 If the condition is that the results of age or something you were born with, your doctor may explain that nothing must be done because the condition isn’t usually harmful to your health.
-However, you’ll choose cosmetic surgery if you would like to scale back the drooping.
+However, you’ll Options cosmetic surgery if you would like to scale back the drooping.

 If your doctor finds that your droopy eyelid is caused by an underlying condition, you’ll likely be treated for that. this could typically stop the eyelids from sagging.

 If your eyelid blocks your vision, you’ll need medical treatment.
 Your doctor may recommend surgery.

 Glasses which will hold the eyelid up, called a ptosis crutch, are an alternative choice .
 This treatment is usually best when the droopy eyelid is merely temporary.
 Glasses can also be recommended if you aren’t an honest candidate for surgery.